Last update: October, 2007

 Pali grammatical terminology has shifted around over the 2,500 year history of the literature --and so students should expect some variation when comparing various classical or modern sources.
 I here provide a short list of Pali terms and "suggested abbreviations"; this is most of what a Pali student would need to know, but it is neither exhaustive nor definitive for the terms that will arise in all sources (e.g., Buddhaghosa uses significantly different terms from Kaccayana and his followers).
 It is fairly important for every Pali student to know "at least" these grammatical terms; English grammatical terms (such as "continuative past participle") are not much use outside of a university classroom, and are not even used consistently by modern Pali lexicons and textbooks.

 This set of files will continue to grow as I gather more salient material from various manuscript traditions.
 These charts have a twofold inspiration: I was dissatisfied with the lunar calendar provided by the Pali-English Glossary of Buddhist Technical Terms, and I became increasingly concerned that no single source had brought together the disparate material on concepts of time and date found in Pali manuscripts from across South-East Asia.
-By putting these preliminary (but moderately fascinating) files on the web, I hope to encourage a few of my expert correspondents to send me some further sources to continue the series (update: many thanks to M.L., the first to help me out in this respect).
+By putting these preliminary (but moderately fascinating) files on the web, I hope to encourage a few of my expert correspondents to send me some further sources to continue the series (update:

 I am distributing revised, reformatted, and corrected editions of three Pali textbooks in the public domain.
 Some of these files have been revised and re-issued in several stages, roughly once each year since their advent on the website, with corrections and improved formatting (such as tables).